pbailis/cassandra-pbs/README.md

 ...
 </pre>

-#### Caveats
+#### Caveats for the Cassandra patch

-The code currently requires globally synchronized clocks and only records remote operations.
+The latency-gathering code in Cassandra currently requires globally synchronized clocks and only records remote operations.
 We can fix the latter if required (e.g., logging local reads as "zero latency").
 This means that if you have exactly *n* replicas, you probably won't have enough latency data to run simulations where *N*=*n*.
 To fix this, you can make IID assumptions by setting the *IID_assumption* variable to `True`.
 Note that the Python code does *not* make independence assumptions by default (as we do in the TR).

 We currently log (maximum) 10,000 WARS operation latencies according to a LRU policy; we can make this number variable in `cassandra.yaml`.